 If the pharmacy you use leaves the plan's network, you will have to find a new network pharmacy.
-We will assist you in finding a new network pharmacy.
+We will send you a letter to notify you if a pharmacy you use leaves the network and we will assist you in finding a new network pharmacy.
 To find another network pharmacy in your area, you can get help from Member Services (phone number is printed on the bottom of this page) or use the Provider and Pharmacy Directory.
-You can also find information on our website at mmp.ilmeridian.com.
+You can also find information on our website at mmp.ll.meridian.com